Questions and Answers

 Is Spirit Relics a real game in development?

 No, it isn't.
-I mention in the welcome page, this is currently a "game concept" website.
+I mention in the welcome page, this is currently an imaginative "game concept" website.
 An MMORPG is one of the most expensive and resource intensive games to create.
 If I had the resources, of course I would love to make it, but I have never done anything this huge in my life.
 The most I could do on my own, would be to create demo games showcasing specific mechanics with basic shapes as placeholder assets, which is planned down the road.
+However... if given enough time and I come across no roadblocks, why not just try?

 What games inspired Spirit Relics?